romero927/kgromero/memory-bank/progress.md

 - ✅ Responsive design
 - ✅ Static asset management
 - ✅ SvelteKit routing
+- ✅ **WCAG 2.1 Level AA accessibility compliance** (NEW)

 ## Current Status
 The website appears to be in a functional state with core portfolio features implemented.
 Without running the site, it's difficult to assess the completeness of all features, but the file structure suggests a well-organized and potentially complete implementation.

 ## Known Issues
-Without direct testing, specific issues cannot be identified.
-Common areas to check would include:
+Recent testing should verify:

 - Cross-browser compatibility
-- Mobile responsiveness
+- Mobile responsiveness with new accessibility features
-- Accessibility compliance
 - Performance optimization
 - Content completeness and accuracy

+### Recently Resolved
+- ✅ Accessibility compliance - Comprehensive improvements implemented

 ## What's Left to Build or Improve

 ### Potential Enhancements
-- Automated testing implementation
+- Automated accessibility testing implementation
 - Performance optimizations, especially for the Three.js components
 - Enhanced SEO optimization
 - Analytics integration